andreamurillomtz/andreamurillomtz.github.io/essays/smartQuestions.md

 After analyzing various questions on [Stack Overflow](https://stackoverflow.com), I realized how thorough and well-structured some questions are.
 These can serve as templates for when I need to ask a **smart question** myself.

 In short, **smart questions** are well-thought-out and encourage helpful responses, while **stupid questions** waste everyone's time.

+AI used for checking spelling and nice formatting